 Regarding Jesus, the Bible predicted hundreds of years in advance that, among other things, He would be born of a virgin (Isaiah 7:14), would be born in Bethlehem (Micah 5:2), would be introduced by a messenger (John the Baptist, Isaiah 40:3), would be rejected by the Jews (Isaiah 53:3), would be pierced in His side (Zechariah 12:10; John 19:34), and would suffer crucifixion (Psalm 22:16-18; John 19:23-24).
 Each of these prophecies was fulfilled exactly, yet was predicted hundreds of years in advance.

-Second, the unity of the Bible offers evidence of its inspiration.
+Second, the unity of the Bible is a proof of its inspiration.
 It was written by about 40 authors over an approximately 1,500-year period in three languages on three continents.
 Its authors ranged from kings to shepherds and scholars to fishermen, yet offer a consistent theme regarding key teachings.
 Amazingly, there is not one clear contradiction in the Bible, an impossible achievement for a book so diverse apart from God's inspiration.

-Third, many historical and archaeological findings support the accuracy and reliability of Scripture.
+Third, many historical and archaeological findings support the accuracy and reliability of Scripture, offering additional proof of the inspiration of the Bible.
 From the kings of Israel to the kingdoms of Babylon and Persia, the Bible speaks accurately on history at all points.
-One resource notes there are more than 25,000 times archaeology confirms something found in the Bible.

 How is the Bible inspired?
 What does it mean for the Bible to be inspired?